modio/modio-docs/public/en-us/features/monetization/purchase-servers/modio-as-purchase-server.md

 ## Authentication errors during entitlement syncing

-When syncing In-App Purchase entitlements, mod.io must authenticate with the platform provider (Epic Games Store, Google Play, PlayStation®, Steam, or Xbox Live).
+When syncing In-App Purchase entitlements, mod.io must authenticate with the platform provider (Epic Games Store, Google Play, PlayStation®, Steam, or XBOX Live).
 If this authentication step fails, syncing cannot continue for that provider.

 You will commonly see these authentication errors when: